-So, there are upto 64 classes of which at this moment about 20 are predefined so, taking some future usage by the engine into account, you can assume 32 upto 63 to be available for any purpose.
+So, there are upto 64 classes of which at this moment about 20 are predefined so, taking some future usage by the engine into account, you can assume 32 upto 60 to be available for any purpose.
 The number of families has been reduced from 256 to 64 which is plenty for daily use in an OpenType setup.
-If we ever need to expand the Unicode range there will be less families.
+If we ever need to expand the Unicode range there will be less families or we just go for a larger internal record.
 The values of begin and end classes and the number of classes can be fetched from the Lua status table.